wwww-wwww/mpc-hc/docs/Compilation.md

    When you are asked to restart MSYS, say yes.
 Start MSYS again and repeat the above command.
 Once everything is updated, you can close MSYS.
 6. Download the latest mingw-w64-gcc package from <http://files.1f0.de/mingw/> and extract it to folder **`C:\MSYS64\mingw64`** (overwriting any existing files).
 7. It is recommended to add **`C:\MSYS64\mingw64\bin`** and **`C:\MSYS64\usr\bin`** to the %PATH% environment variable.
    This allows you to run GCC and all other MSYS tools from the Windows command line.
-   Windows Control Panel > System > Advanced System Settings > Environment variables On Windows 10 you can access the legacy control panel by clicking on the Windows Start menu and typing `control.exe`
+   Windows Control Panel > System > Advanced System Settings > Environment variables.
+   On Windows 10 you can access the legacy control panel by clicking on the Windows Start menu and typing `control.exe`.

 ## Part D: Yasm